 - McGill University Fellowships, Scholarships and Bursaries.
 Fellowships are valued from $5,000-$20,000 and may be tenurable for more than one year.
 Fellowships for continuing students are allocated annually by Graduate Faculty on a competitive basis; application forms are available in September.
 McGill University may also offer Recruitment fellowships of $5000-$20000 to outstanding incoming students nominated by the Department.

-- The Department has at its disposal a number of Teaching Assistantships, the value of which in 2012 is $4,633/term.
+- The Department has at its disposal a number of Teaching Assistantships, the value of which in 2015-2016 will be $4,829/term.
 A student who receives a Teaching Assistantship and who does not have an external fellowship or scholarship may receive additional financial support from the Department, in the form of a Bursary, a Fellowship, or a Research Assistantship.

 - Remission of the difference between international fees and fees for Canadian students (Differential Fee Waiver) is available on a competitive basis to international students; students should mention in their letters of application if they wish to be considered for a DFW.